Mitsubishi G4M: Operational history

-G4Ms later made many attacks against Allied ships and also land targets during the six-month-long Guadalcanal Campaign (in the Solomon Islands) in late 1942.
+G4Ms later made many attacks against Allied ships and also land targets during the six-month-long Guadalcanal campaign (in the Solomon Islands) in late 1942.
 More than 100 G4M1s and their pilots and crews were lost (with no replacements or substitutes available) during the many battles over and near Guadalcanal from August to October 1942.
-On 8 August 1942, during the second day of the U.S. Marine landings on Guadalcanal, 23 IJNAF torpedo-carrying G4M1s attacked American ships at Lunga Point, but 18 of the G4M1s were shot down, by very heavy anti-aircraft fire and carrier-based F4F fighters.
-In all 18 Japanese crews – approximately 120 aviators – were lost at Lunga Point.
+On 8 August 1942, during the second day of the U.S. Marine landings on Guadalcanal, 23 IJNAF torpedo-carrying G4M1s attacked American ships at Lunga Point, but the American ships were well-defended by carrier-based F4F fighters and very heavy anti-aircraft fire.
+18 of the G4M1s were shot down while all 18 Japanese crews – approximately 120 aviators – were lost at Lunga Point.
 In the two days of the Battle of Rennell Island, 29 and 30 January 1943, 10 out of 43 G4M1s were shot down during night torpedo attacks, all by U.S. Navy anti-aircraft fire.
 About 70 Japanese aviators, including Lieutenant Commander Higai, were killed during that battle.

-Probably the best-known incident involving a G4M during the war was the attack resulting in the death of Admiral Yamamoto.
+Probably the best-known incident involving a G4M in the war came during the top secret mission to intercept the aircraft carrying Japanese Admiral Isoroku Yamamoto, resulting in Yamamoto's death.
 On 18 April 1943, sixteen P-38 Lightnings of the 339th Fighter Squadron of the 347th Fighter Group, Thirteenth Air Force, shot down a G4M1 of the 705th Kōkūtai with the tailcode T1-323, carrying Admiral Yamamoto.
 In the same battle, another G4M1 carrying Chief of Staff Vice Admiral Matome Ugaki was also downed by the P-38s, although Ugaki survived.

 The G4M Model 11 was replaced by the Models 22, 22a/b, 24a/b, 25, 26, and 27 from June 1943 onward, giving service in New Guinea, the Solomons, and the South Pacific area, in defense of the Marianas and finally in Okinawa.
 Other G4Ms received field modifications, resulting in the Model 24j.
 This model carried the Yokosuka MXY7 Ohka Model 11 suicide flying bomb, beginning on 21 March 1945, with disastrous results due to heavy Allied fighter opposition.

 After the loss of Okinawa, G4Ms constituted the main weapon of the land-based Japanese naval bomber force.
-It consisted of 20 Kōkūtai at the end of the war.
-This included the testing air group, which was equipped in 1944–45 with the latest version G4M3 Models 34 and 36, though these arrived too late to affect the course of the war.
+It consisted of twenty Kōkūtai at the end of the war.
+This included the testing air group, which was equipped in 1944–45 with the latest version G4M3 Models 34 and 36 - though these arrived too late to affect the course of the war.

-From November 1944 to January 1945, G4Ms were one of the main types of aircraft used in the Japanese air attacks on the Mariana Islands, and plans to use converted G4Ms to land commandos on the islands were developed in mid-1945 and cancelled only at the end of the war.
+From November 1944 to January 1945, G4Ms were one of the main types of aircraft used in the Japanese air attacks on the Mariana Islands and plans to use converted G4Ms to land commandos on the islands were developed in mid-1945 and cancelled only at the end of the war.